6 min read · Cost

 | Premium coastal estate | $32–$42+ | $90,000–$160,000+ |

-Sierra Siding's typical Hardie scope band in the Carmel-by-the-Sea area as of 2026 (top of the California coastal tier).
+Typical Hardie planning range for the Carmel-by-the-Sea area — a general California market range, not a Sierra Siding quote (top of the California coastal tier).
 Salt-air spec, marine moisture detail, and architectural review compliance included.
 Final number is set on-site — your written estimate is what governs.

 Key takeaways